Can I Still Breastfeed If I Have Breast Augmentation Surgery?

-Many women hope to boost their confidence with breast augmentation (or implants).
-Implants are also popular to correct oddly shaped or mismatched breasts, and can be used in reconstructive surgery following a mastectomy.
+Many women hope to boost their confidence with breast augmentation in Glasgow.
+Implants are also popular to correct oddly shaped or mismatched breasts and can be used in reconstructive surgery following a mastectomy.
 However, the breast was designed for more than creating a symmetrical outline, and if the woman has a baby she could have concerns about the feasibility of breastfeeding after augmentation.

 Generally, there is no reason why a woman cannot breastfeed after breast augmentation.
 Of course, as in everything, the situation varies from individual to individual.
 Some women find breastfeeding easy, others find it more difficult for reasons that have nothing to do with augmentation.
 If you’re getting implants and hoping to breastfeed at some point in the future, it would be worthwhile discussing this with your surgeon and planning the procedure accordingly.

 If the breasts were enlarged because they had not developed properly and were hypoplastic, they may not produce much milk anyway as there may not be enough of the glandular tissue necessary for producing milk.
 Research has indicated that women with hypoplastic breasts were 25 percent more likely to have difficulty with breastfeeding, with or without implants.

 Implants can be filled with saline (sterile salt water) or silicone.
 Both types of implants can have textured or smooth shells (made of silicone) and are available in different sizes.
 Some women prefer the feel of silicone gel implants, although if they leak the silicone can cause health problems.
 Saline implants are empty when inserted into the body and then filled.